phaserjs/phaser/README.md

 ### Version 2.1 ("Shienar")

+* Upgrade to p2.js 0.6.0 and all of Phasers P2 functions to match.
+* Continued exploration of preloader and scene generation via JSON scripts.
+* New documentation formats using our custom doc generator.

+### Version 2.2 ("Tarabon")

 * Scene Manager - json scene parser.
 * Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.
 * Ability to control DOM elements from the core game and layer them into the game.